-Kernelized support vector machines are robust methods of mapping a highly non-linear dataset to a relatively linear way to classify any dataset instance.
-Hence we will be using SVM for this task to achieve better performance.
+Kernelized support vector machines (SVMs) are powerful methods for mapping a nonlinear dataset to a relatively linear space to classify instances of the dataset.
+Therefore, we will use SVM for this task to achieve better performance.

 from sklearn.model_selection import train_test_split from sklearn.preprocessing import StandardScaler from sklearn.model_selection import train_test_split from sklearn.metrics import accuracy_score from sklearn.metrics import f1_score from sklearn.metrics import precision_score from sklearn.metrics import recall_score from sklearn.metrics import roc_auc_score